brianglass/anastasis/files/lenten_vespers_1.md

 Psalm 121
 A Song of Ascents.

 I rejoiced at those who said to me: we shall go to the house of the Lord.
 Our feet were standing in your courts, O Jerusalem.
 Jerusalem built as a city, shared by all together.
 For there the tribes went up, the tribes of the Lord, a testimony for Israel, to give thanks to the name of the Lord.
 For there thrones were set for judgement, thrones over the house of David.
-Ask then for the things which are for JerusalemÂ’s peace, and prosperity for those who love you.
+Ask then for the things which are for Jerusalem’s peace, and prosperity for those who love you.
 May there be peace then in your power and prosperity in your citadels.
 For the sake of my brethren and neighbours, I have spoken peace concerning you.
 For the sake of the house of the Lord our God, I have sought good things for you.

 ****

 Psalm 122
 A Song of Ascents.

 I have lifted my eyes to you who dwell in heaven.
-Behold, as the eyes of servants look to their lordsÂ’ hands; as the eyes of a maid to her mistressÂ’s hands, so do our eyes to the Lord our God, until he take pity on us.
+Behold, as the eyes of servants look to their lords’ hands; as the eyes of a maid to her mistress’s hands, so do our eyes to the Lord our God, until he take pity on us.
 Have mercy on us, Lord, have mercy on us, for we have had our fill of contempt, our soul has been filled to overflowing.
 Let reproach be for the prosperous, and contempt for the proud.

 ****